Keyboard shortcuts

 Restrictions:

-• Lifted types cannot be put in arrays
+• Lifted types cannot appear as array elements.

-• Fully lifted types cannot be returned from conditional or loop expressions
+• Fully-lifted types cannot be returned from a conditional or loop expression.

 Type Parameters